 To help believers bridge biases that bruise Christ’s body, he joined the Convergence Movement.
 He persuaded evangelical leaders to jointly develop “The Chicago Call” (1977) and “A Call to an Ancient Evangelical Future” (AEF Call, 2006).
 Both documents make a case for reconnecting with historic Christianity.

 Webber invented the terms “blended worship” and “ancient future worship.”
-In one version of Worship Old and New (he often re-issued or re-wrote books), Webber advised learning from “the entire worshipping community…liturgical worship, worship of the Reformers, the free church movement, Pentecostals, and charismatics.”
+In one version of Worship Old and New (he often re-issued or re-wrote books), Webber advised learning from “the entire worshiping community…liturgical worship, worship of the Reformers, the free church movement, Pentecostals, and charismatics.”

-Pagans then and now
+Pagans Then and Now

 Webber used a paradigm to explain connections between our culture and the pagan Greco-Roman culture in which the early church took root.
 His paradigm looks at successive epochs of Christianity, each filtered through cultural principles dominant in a certain era.